 In 2008 Giosuè starts his artistic journey in jazz music, performing with internationally acclaimed jazz artists like clarinet virtuoso and composer Gabriele Mirabassi, pianist Nicola Sergio, jazz revelation Maurizio Giammarco, Argentinian jazz performer Javier Girotto and Max Ionata.

-It is during the Festival Umbria Jazz in 2010 that Giosuè’s talent draws the attention of a committee of faculties from the renowned Berklee College of Music that strongly encourage him to move to Boston to continue his studies in music and award him with the European Berklee Scholarship of 8000$ valid to attend the college.
-About a year later, the same college awarded him again with a much higher scholarship, a 20000 $ scholarship renewable each year.
+It is during the Festival Umbria Jazz in 2010 that Giosuè’s talent draws the attention of a committee of faculties from the renowned Berklee College of Music that strongly encourage him to move to Boston to continue his studies in music and awards him with the European Berklee Scholarship.

 In the Summer of 2011 he moves to Boston to attend Berklee College of Music, where he studies jazz music and improvisation with some of the living legends of the genre like Dave Santoro, Jim Odgren, Ken Cervenka and many others.
 Along with extending his knowledge in the field of jazz performance he starts to become more interested in the technology side of the music-making process.
 In the fall of 2012 he get accepted to study in the academic program Music Production and Engineering (MP&E).
 During this time he deepen his knowledge of music mixing and production and starts to collaborate with many national and international artists like the multi-award winning singer Sonnet Son, winner of the talent show the Voice of Korea, and the renowned band Neo Soul Ensemble – famous for the numerous collaborations with multiple Grammy-awarded artists such as Bilal, India Arie and others.